practicaldsc/fa24/env-setup.md

 ## Introduction

-In EECS 280, you used an IDE – likely either XCode or Visual Studio – to write, compile, and execute your C++ code.
+In EECS 280, you either used an IDE, like XCode, to write, compile, and execute your C++ code, or wrote your code in a text editor (such as VS Code) and compiled and ran it in a Terminal.
 In this class, we'll be writing Python code, specifically in the context of data science.
 Instead of using a more traditional IDE or text editor + Terminal setup, where you write your code in one window and run it in a separate command-line, we will be using [Jupyter](https://jupyter.org), which allows us to write and run code within a single document.
 Within a _Jupyter Notebook_, not only can you run code and see its results in-line (from the results of `print` statements to interactive visualizations), but you can also write text and include images, which will be useful when communicating the results of data analyses to others.

 Here, we'll show you how to install the necessary tools in the Jupyter ecosystem to work on assignments for this class locally – that is, on your own computer.
 Setting up your environment for Practical Data Science will be slightly more involved than it was in EECS 280, but most of these steps only need to be done once.